aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 Notice the kubernetesGroups, principalArn, and username that are the same values you saw on the configMap example.

-Go ahead and try to describe the other Access Entry, that belongs to the Cluster Creator, and doesn't exist on the configMap.
+Go ahead and try to describe the other Access Entry listed earlier that belongs to the Cluster Creator and doesn't exist on the configMap.